rowcased/rowcased.github.io/C_translations.md

 	 25 Difference of Volumes of Cuboids
 	 26 Discover The Original Price
 	 27 Do I get a bonus?
-	 28 Exclamation marks series #6: Remove n exclamation marks in the sentence from left to right 29 Factorial
+	 28 Remove n exclamation marks in the sentence from left to right 29 Factorial
 	 30 Find the Integral
 	 31 Find the Mine!